Image Credit: Leonid Andronov/Shutterstock.com

 The Structure of Pont de Normandie

-The main reasons for building a cable stay bridge instead of a suspension bridge was for it's improved stability in high wind loads at a competitive cost.
+The main reason for building a cable-stay bridge instead of a suspension bridge was for its improved stability in high wind at a competitive cost.

-The Normandy Bridge has 184 cable stays to support the weight of the deck.
-A deck that is 23.6m wide in total, and allows for four lanes of traffic and two pedestrian walkways.
-The two pylons holding the cables are 214 m in height and weigh an incredible 20,000t.
+The Normandy Bridge has 184 cable stays to support the weight of the deck, which is 23.6 m wide in total and allows for four lanes of traffic and two pedestrian walkways.
+The two pylons holding the cables are 214 m in height and weigh 20,000 t.

 Construction of the Pont de Normandie

-The bridge is equipped with mageba modular joints type LR9 and LR10.
-The joints allow movement and rotation in all three axes.
-The modular joints were installed in 1995, and on-site inspections revealed that there were no significant signs of wear and tear even after 10 years of use.
+The bridge is equipped with mageba modular joints which allow movement and rotation in all three axes.
+The modular joints were installed in 1995, and even after ten years, there was no sign of wear-and-tear.

 The cables are split into eight groups consisting of 23 each thus making up a total of 184 cables.
-The range of the cables’ length is 95m at its shortest and 460m at its longest.
-Each cable is made up of a bundle of wires, and each wire is made up of seven strands of galvanized steel.
+The range of the cables’ length is 95m at its shortest and 460 m at its longest.
 The cables are covered in a polyethylene sheath and coated with a petroleum-based wax, which fills the spaces between the wires and the sheath of the cable.

 Interesting Facts of the Pont de Normandie

-- Each cable can be removed individually for maintenance, thus enabling easy maintenance without having to shut down the entire bridge.
+- Each cable can be removed individually for maintenance.

-- On completion, Le Pont de Normandie beat the record held by the Skarnsundet Bridge (1740 ft), Norway set in 1991, and the Quingzhou Minjang Bridge (china) in 1996.
+- On completion, the Pont de Normandie beat the record held by the Skarnsundet Bridge (1740 ft), Norway set in 1991, and the Quingzhou Minjang Bridge (China) in 1996.